-Application of course content in a K-8 school.
-Emphasis on observation, classroom management, planning and delivery of instruction, and assessment.
+Applies course content in a K-8 school.
+Emphasizes observation, classroom management, planning and delivery of instruction, and assessment.
 Practicum.
 Corequisite: all methods courses in the teacher preparation program must be taken with Field Experience.

 EDC 484 Student Teaching in the Elementary School.
 (10-12) fall and spring